01618830666

 The most effective way to control Japanese knotweed is to dig up the roots.

-It can take a long time to kill Japanese knotweed
+It can take a long time to kill Japanese knotweed.

-Call Stephen for more friendly advice 07753682333
+Call Stephen for more friendly advice on Why you should not cut Japanese knotweed. at: 07753682333